 What about retail space?
 Everyone now minimizes shopping in stores.
 Staying at home stimulated online shopping.
 We are very optimistic about the e-commerce logistics land segment.
 More online shopping orders will drive the need for quicker and shorter delivery times.
 More and more data will become available and will drive the order forecast accuracy.
 For land – it means companies like Amazon will need to build more pre-warehouses.
 A pre-warehouse is a small city/urban warehouse that stores the “last-mile” merchandise.
 We will see that this pre-warehouse land demand in 2021.

 Overall, we are very optimistic about residential land and e-commerce logistics lots.
 But at the same time, we are pessimistic about commercial offices, retail space, and dining space.
-We hope our perspectives can give you some inspiration!
+We hope our perspectives on the U.S. real estate market outlook can give you some inspiration!
 If you need to buy a residential plot, please contact our Elegment Land Team!